HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 Distribution models can be used as sample models by drawing a samples based on the distribution of each outcome, but distribution models contain more information than is needed just to generate samples.

-## Explain why sample models can be represented more compactly than distribution models
+### Explain why sample models can be represented more compactly than distribution models, and their advantages and disadvantages

 Consider rolling 12 dice:

-### Sample models
+#### Sample models

 It's easy to generate a random int in [1...6] twelve times.